 We of course aim high and want all our students to be in 100% of the time as we know there are strong correlations between this and achievement.
-Our minimum expectations is 95%, within the Attendance policy you can see the interventions that are put in place if 95% is not met.
+Our minimum expectation is 95% and within the Attendance Policy you can see the interventions that are put in place if 95% is not met.
 The diagram below shows what 98% attendance means in terms of achievement.

 There are a number of important steps that you can take to ensure your son/daughter maintains a high level of attendance:

 - Ensure your son/daughter attends every day, on time, equipped and ready to learn.
 School starts at 08.35am.

 - If your son/daughter is absent from the school, it is vital that a parent contacts the school at the earliest opportunity to provide a sufficient reason for absence.
 This should be by telephone: 01494 683992 or email: email@example.com.

 - Ensure the school has up to date addresses and telephone numbers.
 We will contact you by text or by telephone if your son/daughter is absent and you have not contacted the school.
 This ensures that truancy is quickly identified and students are safe.

 - If your son/daughter is ill, contact the school on the day of absence and provide an explanatory note on their return to school.
 Please make sure you telephone school every day your son/daughter is absent.